nus-cs2103/website-base/admin/exams.md

 1. **If you have a doubt/query about a question**, or want to make an assumption about a question, please write it down in the 'justification' text box. ==Do not try to communicate those with the invigilator during the exam.== We'll take your doubt/query/assumption into account when grading.
 For example, if many had queries about a specific question, we can conclude that the question is unclear and omit it from grading.

-1. **If you encounter a serious problem** that prevents you from proceeding with the exam (e.g., the password to open the quiz doesn't work), PM the invigilator using MS Teams (failing that, use Zoom chat).
+1. **If you encounter a serious problem** that prevents you from proceeding with the exam (e.g., the password to open the quiz doesn't work), PM the invigilator using Zoom private chat (failing that, MS Teams).

 1. **If your computer crashed/restarted** during the exam, try to get it up again and resume the exam.
 LumiNUS will allow you to resume from where you stopped earlier.
 However, note that there is a deadline to finish the quiz and you will overrun that deadline if you lose more than 5 minutes due to the computer outage.{% if cs2103%}

 1. **The zoom link and the invigilator info** will be distributed via LumiNUS gradebook at least 24 hours before the exam.{% endif %}

+1. **Consent to invigilator un-muting your mic without asking for your permission first** if Zoom asks for your consent for that feature to be enabled.
+This will allow the invigilator to verify your compliance with 'no communications with others' rule, without disturbing you during the exam.
+This is an NUS requirement for exams.

 ## Format
 <div tags="m--cs2103 m--tic2002 m--te3201">